Skip to content

 Key facts at a glance

-1. 10 château wedding venues.
-Listed across four French regions: Nouvelle-Aquitaine, Pays de la Loire, Provence-Alpes-Côte d'Azur, and Occitanie.
-The European château wedding tradition is centered on France.
+1. Château wedding venues across France.
+Featured across French château country: Nouvelle-Aquitaine, Pays de la Loire, Provence-Alpes-Côte d'Azur, and Occitanie.
+The European château wedding tradition is centred on France.

 6. Best booking window.
-12 to 18 months ahead for May, June, and September dates; 6 to 9 months for shoulder seasons.
-Starting prices range from €3,500 to €30,000 for venue hire across the 10 estates.
+Twelve to eighteen months ahead for May, June, and September dates; six to nine months for shoulder seasons.
+Off-peak dates can open closer in, often at lower rates.

 Archetype guide